ABBA: 2016–2024: Reunion, Voyage, and ABBAtars

 The announcement of the new album was accompanied by the release of the singles "I Still Have Faith in You" and "Don't Shut Me Down".
 The music video for "I Still Have Faith in You", featuring footage of the band during their performing years and a first look at the ABBAtars, earned over a million views in its first three hours.
 "Don't Shut Me Down" became the first ABBA release since October 1978 to top the singles chart in Sweden.
-In October 2021, the third single "Just a Notion" was released, and it was announced that ABBA would split for good after the release of Voyage.
+In October 2021, the third single, "Just a Notion", was released, and it was announced that ABBA would split for good after the release of Voyage.
 However, in an interview with BBC Radio 2 on 11 November, Lyngstad stated "don't be too sure" that Voyage is the final ABBA album.
-Also, in an interview with BBC News on 5 November, Andersson stated "if they (the ladies) twist my arm I might change my mind."
+Also, in an interview with BBC News on 5 November, Andersson stated "if they [the ladies] twist my arm I might change my mind."
 The fourth single from the album, "Little Things", was released on 3 December.

 In May 2022, after the premiere of ABBA Voyage, Andersson stated in an interview with Variety that "nothing is going to happen after this", confirming the residency as ABBA's final group collaboration.
+In April 2023, longtime ABBA guitarist Lasse Wellander died at the age of 70; Wellander played on seven of the group's nine studio albums, including Voyage.

+On 21 March 2024, shortly before the 50th anniversary of their win at the Eurovision Song Contest, all four ABBA members were appointed Commander, First Class, of the Royal Order of Vasa by King Carl XVI Gustaf of Sweden.
+This was the first time in almost 50 years that a Swedish order of knighthood was bestowed on Swedes.
+ABBA shared the honour with nine other people.
+They ruled out a reunion at the Eurovision Song Contest 2024 in Malmö; however, during the final of the contest, a clip from ABBA Voyage was shown, combined with archival footage of their 1974 performance of "Waterloo" at the contest and with Charlotte Perrelli, Carola, and Conchita Wurst performing "Waterloo" on stage as part of the interval.